brendanmcc02/masters-thesis/literature-review/literature-review.md

     2. your parents educational background
 * **Explanable and scrutable RS is crucial, because a user will want to know why the course was recommended.**
 * **TODO research these theories of career choice:**
-    1. Holland's Theory of Career Choice
+    1. ~~Holland's Theory of Career Choice~~ DONE
+    2. Frank Parson's Theory
-    2. Super's Life-Span, Life-Space Theory
+    3. Super's Life-Span, Life-Space Theory
-    3. Social Cognitive Career Theory
+    4. Social Cognitive Career Theory

 ## [Holland's Theory of Career Choice](https://www.ebsco.com/research-starters/economics/hollands-theory-career-choice)
 * Posits that an individual's vocational interests reflect their personality traits, suggesting that people achieve greater career fulfillment when their jobs align with their personal attributes.